 The benefits included in each plan are listed in the chart below.
 A check mark √ means the plan covers that particular benefit 100%.

-The most popular Medigap plans are usually the ones that provide the most benefits.
+The most popular Medigap plans are usually the ones that cover the most benefits.

 Plan F is by far the most popular.
-About 56% of all Medigap plans were Plan F in 2014, according to America’s Health Insurance Plans.1 It’s also the only Medicare Supplement insurance plan that provides all 9 Medigap health insurance benefits.
+About 56% of all Medigap plans were Plan F in 2014, according to America’s Health Insurance Plans.1 It’s also the only Medicare Supplement insurance plan that includes coverage for all 9 Medigap benefits.

 The next most popular plan is Plan C. About 10% of all Medigap policies were Plan C in 2014.